dokku/dokku/docs/networking/network.md

 dokku network:rebuild node-js-app
 ```

+!!! info
-> This command will exit a non-zero number that depends on the number of containers for which configuration could not be built
+    This command will exit a non-zero number that depends on the number of containers for which configuration could not be built

 ### Rebuilding all network settings